yogshkr/dashboard-aishortcut/README.md

 The dashboard is directly connected to Firebase—so any newly published or edited article automatically appears on every device running the mobile app.

 Mobile App Integration:
 Manage everything from the dashboard.
-All changes, analytics, and user actions sync instantly to the AIShortCut mobile app (see it on GitHub).
+All changes, analytics, and user actions sync instantly to the AIShortCut mobile app [see it on GitHub](https://github.com/yogshkr/AIShortCut).

 ![Dashboard Banner](screenshots/Screenshot_(25).png)